DentalCare Logo

 Course Number: 589

 Typically, the Frankfort plane (superior border of the external auditory meatus to the infraorbital rim) or plane of occlusion (vertical/up-down plane) is positioned parallel to the floor in panoramic imaging.
-The Tragal-canthus plane (tab in ear to outer corner of the eye), and the Ala-tragus (corner of nose to tab in the ear) plane are used to align the vertical position of the head as well.
+(Figure 11) The tragal-canthus plane (tab in ear to outer corner of the eye), and the ala-tragus plane (corner of nose to tab in the ear) are used to align the vertical position of the head as well.
 Some machines provide a horizontal alignment light to help assess the proper vertical position of the head.
-The patient’s forehead and chin should be in the same vertical plane.
+The patient’s forehead and chin should be in the same vertical plane when viewing the patient’s head in profile.

 CE589